-Kramer left Birchenwood on Wednesday, September 27th, after a row with William and two days later walked out of his lodgings owing Mrs Shufflebotham eleven shillings (55p) rent.
-Everyone thought he had left the district but on the morning of Monday, October 2nd, he cycled from Red Bull to Kidsgrove.
-Leaving his cycle at a stonemason’s yard near the Harecastle Hotel, he walked into town.
-When he returned about an hour later to collect his cycle, Kramer seemed agitated and anxious to get away quickly.
+Kramer left Birchenwood on Wednesday, September 27th, after a row with William, and two days later walked out of his lodgings owing Mrs Shufflebotham eleven shillings (55p) rent.
+Everyone thought Kramer had left the district.
+He hadn’t.
+On the morning of Monday, October 2nd, Kramer cycled from Red Bull to Kidsgrove.
+Leaving his bicycle at a stonemason’s yard near the Harecastle Hotel, he walked into town.
+When he returned about an hour later to collect his bike Kramer seemed agitated and anxious to get away quickly.

-Kramer still had his bike with him, he caught a train to Leeds.
-Arriving there at about five o’clock, he purchased a rolled gold chain from a jeweller.
-Realising that his suit was bloodstained, Kramer went to a clothes shop and bought the first ready to wear suit the assistant showed him.
-The suit needed altering and he left the shop while the alterations were made.
-When he collected the suit two hours later, Kramer paid for it with silver coins and purchased a hat.
-He changed into his new suit and left the shop carrying the bloodstained one in a box, which one of the assistants had given him.
+Kramer still had his bike with him when the train arrived in Leeds at about five o’clock.
+The first thing he did was to purchased a rolled gold chain from a jeweller.
+When he realised that his suit was bloodstained, Kramer went to a tailor’s shop and bought the first ready to wear suit of clothes that the assistant showed him.
+It needed altering, and he left the shop while the alterations were made.
+Kramer collected the suit two hours later.
+He paid for it with silver coins and purchased a hat.
+Kramer changed into his new suit and left the shop carrying the bloodstained suit in a box, which one of the assistants had given him.

 A woman, Dora Goldstone, approached Kramer.
 He bought her a drink and asked if she would like to dance.
 While they were dancing, Goldstone put her hands in his pocket and stole the leather bag which contained £27.
 She left the public-house and shared the money with two men who followed her out.
 When he realised the money was missing, Kramer reported the theft to the police saying his name was John Reuter.

 Kramer left York the next morning and went to Bentley, a small mining village near Doncaster.
 Saying he was a fitter from Glasgow who had come to work at a local colliery, Kramer found lodgings at William Bradshaw’s fish and chip shop.
-That evening, Bradshaw read a report of the murders in his newspaper which gave a description of the wanted man.
+That evening, Bradshaw read a report of the murders in his newspaper, which gave a description of the wanted man.
 Realising that his lodger was the murderer, Bradshaw informed the police and Kramer was arrested.
-He said his name was Ainfred Woltmann and when charged replied, “Me no understand”.
-The West Riding Constabulary, who had made the arrest, handed him over to Staffordshire Police and he was brought back to Kidsgrove where bloodstains were found on his underclothes.
+He said his name was Ainfred Woltmann and when charged replied, “Me no understand.”
+The West Riding Constabulary, who had made the arrest, handed him over to Staffordshire Police, and he was brought back to Kidsgrove, where bloodstains were found on his underclothes.

 While he was awaiting trial, the prison authorities discovered that Kramer was mentally ill.
 He became withdrawn and lost interest in everything.
 On Tuesday, November 14th, two prison officers carried him into the dock at Stafford Assizes and placed his seemingly lifeless body on a chair.
-He sat with his head in his hands while the court clerk read the indictment.
+He sat on the chair with his head in his hands while the court clerk read the indictment.